 Mosquito control

-The Regional Nuisance Mosquito Control Program provides effective management of the insects through control of mosquito larvae in an environmentally-friendly manner and to reduce the potential risk of West Nile Virus or other mosquito transmitted disease.
+The Regional Nuisance Mosquito Control Program provides effective management of the insects through control of mosquito larvae.
+Beyond the negative impacts of mosquitos on Okanagan lifestyle, the program also helps reduce the potential risk of West Nile Virus or other mosquito transmitted disease.
 The program is designed to control mosquitos, not eliminate them.

 The Regional District administers this ongoing program on public lands in: